Seo Jae-chang

-Life
+Biography

-Jae-chang was born 1866 In Bosong in South Jeolla Province.
+Jae-chang was born 1866 (Daegu Seo Clan) in Bosong in South Jeolla Province.
 He was the fourth son of Seo Gwang-ho, governor of Dongbok County and Lady Lee of Seongju.
 His elder brothers were Jae-chun, Jae-hyung and Jae-pil and his younger brother was Jae-wu.
 He had two sisters.

 He studied in Japan, recommended by Yu Dae-chi and Lee Dong-in.
 Jae-chang studied sericulture and military science.
 Later he returned to his country.

 In 1884 he adopted a distant relation Seo Sang-wu's adopted son.
 In January to July, 1884, he returned to Japan.
-He entered a Toyama military school with Jae-pil, but in July he went to Seoul to plan a revolt with Kim Ok-kyun, Park Yeong-hyo and other members of Reformist Partys, Hong Yeong-sik, Park Yeong-kyo, Yun Chi-ho, Yun Ung-ryeol, Jae-pil and his father's fifth cousin Seo Kwang-pum.
+He entered a Toyama military school with Jae-pil, but in July he went to Seoul to plan a revolt with Kim Ok-kyun, Pak Yŏnghyo and other members of Reformist Partys, Hong Yeong-sik, Park Yeong-kyo, Yun Chi-ho, Yun Ung-ryeol, Jae-pil and his father's fifth cousin Soh Kwang-pom.

-In October, they undertook the Gapsin coup in Seoul.
-Queen Myeongseong mobilized Qing dynasty forces, who killed Hong Young-sik and Park Yeong-kyo in battle.
+In October, they undertook the Kapsin Coup in Seoul.
+Queen Min mobilized Qing dynasty forces, who killed Hong Young-sik and Park Yeong-kyo in battle.
 The coup failed.